Hocnonsense/vcontact2/README.md

 [our new wiki](https://bitbucket.org/MAVERICLab/vcontact2/wiki/Home).
 We hope that this will minimize the README length and provide a much larger area for detailed descriptions of vConTACT2.

-Please see below for a [now] abbreviated installation and running instructions.
+Please see below for an abbreviated installation and running instructions.

 ## Installation Requirements

 vConTACT requires numerous python packages to function correctly, and each must be properly installed and working for vConTACT to also work.

- * python ~3.6 (not python 2.7 safe)
+ * python >=3.7 (not python 2.7 safe!)
  * networkx>=1.11
  * numpy>=1.12.1
  * scipy>=0.19.0